MyC1oudRepo/Repository/Export_data_from_Oracle_RDS/README.md

 <strong>Export data</strong>

 We are going take an export of schema SCHEMA01.
-Check the schema size and that you have enough free space on disk.
+Check the schema size.
+Check that you have enough free space on disk.

     SQL> col owner for a30
     SQL> select owner, sum(bytes)/1024/1024/1024 GB from dba_segments where owner='SCHEMA01' group by owner;